 Measuring Uncertainty

-That may seem like an odd question, but let’s just dive right into it, because it leads us down an interesting path to the definition of entropy.
+That may seem like an odd question.
+But let’s just dive right into it, because starting down this path of inquiry will lead us step by step to the definition of the fascinating concept of Shannon entropy.

-Of course, how do you define certainty?
-If you are 99% certain that it will rain, then you are 1% certain it won’t rain!
-So are you certain or uncertain?
+But if you are 99% certain that it will rain, then you are 1% certain that it won’t rain!
+You are certain about one thing, and uncertain about it’s opposite.
+So are you certain, or uncertain?

 Definition 1